 Or so she thought, at least at first.

 Beth and her husband worked past her affair.
 Then, in a series of long conversations that took place over the course of years, Beth negotiated a new agreement with her husband: They’d embrace ethical non-monogamy and open their marriage to other romantic partners while still holding tight to each other.
 Beth stoked some old flames and lit some new ones.
-Despite his initial reluctance, her husband embraced the new phase of their marriage and entered into a long-term relationship with a woman he’d met on an online dating site.
+Despite his initial reluctance, her husband embraced the new phase of their now polyamorous marriage and entered into a long-term relationship with a woman he’d met on an online dating site.

 As Beth and her husband’s sex lives grew to involve more people, a funny thing happened to the two of them: Free of any fear or worry about potential cheating, they treated each other with newfound trust and openness.
 Beth even helped her metamour, the term for her husband’s girlfriend, get a job at her company.
 Beyond having to explain to co-workers why her husband kissed two women when he visited the workplace, the stress drained out of their relationship.